Symphony No. 7 (Shostakovich): "Inquisition for blood"

-Regardless of when Shostakovich initially conceived the symphony, the Nazi attack and consequent relaxing of Soviet censorship gave Shostakovich the hope of writing the work for a mass audience.
-A model on how to do this was Igor Stravinsky's Symphony of Psalms.
-Stravinsky's compositions held considerable influence over Shostakovich and he had been deeply impressed with this particular work.
-Moreover, Stravinsky had initially set the Russian text of the Psalms, only later switching to Latin.
-As soon as Shostakovich received the score, he transcribed it for piano four-hands.
-He often performed this arrangement with students in his composition class at Leningrad Conservatory.
+The Nazi attack and consequent relaxing of Soviet censorship gave Shostakovich the hope of writing the work for a mass audience.
 Shostakovich's plan was for a single-movement symphony, including a chorus and a requiem-like passage for a vocal soloist, with a text taken from the Psalms of David.
 With the help of his best friend, critic Ivan Sollertinsky, who was knowledgeable about the Bible, he selected excerpts from the Ninth Psalm.
 The idea of individual suffering became interwoven in Shostakovich's mind with the Lord God's vengeance for the taking of innocent blood (Verse 12, New King James Version).
-The theme not only conveyed his outrage over Stalin's oppression, but also may have inspired him to write the Seventh Symphony in the first place.
-"I began writing it having been deeply moved by the Psalms of David; the symphony deals with more than that, but the Psalms were the impetus," the composer said.
-"David has some marvelous words on blood, that God takes revenge for blood, He doesn't forget the cries of victims, and so on.
-When I think of the Psalms, I become agitated."

 A public performance of a work with such a text would have been impossible before the German invasion.
 Now it was feasible, at least in theory, with the reference to "blood" applied at least officially to Hitler.
 With Stalin appealing to the Soviets' patriotic and religious sentiments, the authorities were no longer suppressing Orthodox themes or images.
-Yet for all the importance he placed on them, Shostakovich may have been right in writing the symphony without a text, in view of the censorship that would eventually be reimposed.